ChristineNoelle/Practical-Application-Vehicles/README.md

 # Practical-Application-Vehicles
-This repo contains the Vehicles Practical submission (including the Jupyter Notebook analysis report and data set)

 This repo contains the Vehicles Practical submission - including the Jupyter Notebook analysis report (link to notebook: and data set (link to data set: